 - Paint one side of all the rocks.

 - When it drys, paint the other side.

 - Once the painted rocks are dry, decorate them with a picture or a positive message.
 Keep your messages clean and positive.
 Then it is more drying time.

-- Write the Parramatta Rocks group info on the back:
+- Write the (F) Parramatta Rocks! on the back:

 - Add the clear coat to each side and leave to dry.